chsasank/chsasank.github.io/_posts/2017-05-16-deep-learning-crash-course-1.md

 ### Softmax Activation

 If we use cross entropy loss, we cannot use sigmoids as activations of output layer because sigmoids do not guarantee a probability distribution.
-Although each component of the output is in $[0, 1]$, they need not add up to 1.
+This is because, although each component of the output is in $[0, 1]$, they need not add up to 1.

-We therefore use an activation layer called *softmax*.
+We therefore use an activation layer/function called *softmax*.
 According to this function, the activation $a_j$ of the $j$th output neuron is

 $$ a_j = \frac{e^{z_j}}{\sum_k e^{z_k}} $$